JinghaoZhao/GPT-Code-Learner/README.md

 # GPT-Code-Learner
-Learn A Repo Interactively with GPT-4.
+Learn A Repo Interactively with GPT.
 Ask questions to let the GPT explain the code to you.

 ![GPT-Code-Learner.jpg](docs%2FGPT-Code-Learner.jpg)